43 Iconic Historical Places In India To Explore In 2025

 Image Source

 You will feel like an ant climbing down an anthill when you explore the Rani ki Vav stepwell as it is a massive structure that is around 24 meters deep.
-One of the most unexplored historical places in India, this stepwell was built in the 11th century AD, as a memoriam for King Bhimdev of the Solanki dynasty by his wife Queen Udayamati.
+One of the most unexplored historical places in India, this stepwell was built in the 11th century AD as a memorial for King Bhimdev of the Solanki dynasty by his wife, Queen Udayamati.
 The lowest level of the stepwell was earlier used as a route to escape to neighbouring villages.
 It is one of the most beautiful places to visit in Gujarat.

 Image Credit – Samitkumarsinha for Wikipedia

-The Victoria Memorial in Kolkata is one of the most historical tourist places in India and was built during the peak of the British era in India.
+The Victoria Memorial in Kolkata is one of the most historical tourist places in India.
+It was built during the peak of the British era.
 The then Viceroy Lord Curzon laid down the idea of this monument but its actual design was done by Sir William Emerson.

 Jallianwala Bagh is among the famous historical places in India that holds the essence of an historic incident